Luodian/MADAN/README.md

    1. Sub-domain Aggregation Discriminator
    2. Cross-domain Cycle Discriminator

-While we implements [MDAN](https://openreview.net/pdf?id=ryDNZZZAW) for Semantic Segmentation task in Pytorch as our baseline comparasion.
+While we implements [Multiple Source Domain Adaptation with Adversarial Training of Neural Networks](https://arxiv.org/abs/1705.09684) for Semantic Segmentation task in Pytorch as one of our baselines for comparasion.

 ## Overall Structure